Yoast/developer/docs/standards/running-unit-tests-code-style-checks-and-linters.md

 ---
 id: running-unit-tests-code-style-checks-and-linters
-title: Running unit tests, code style checks and linters
+title: Standards - Running unit tests, code style checks and linters
+sidebar_label: Running unit tests, code style checks & linters
 custom_edit_url: https://github.com/Yoast/developer-docs/edit/master/docs/standards/running-unit-tests-code-style-checks-and-linters.md
 ---
 At Yoast we use a variety of tools to ensure our code adheres to a certain set of standards, which allow us to ship our products with more confidence and less bugs.

 These tools include the following: